-Describing something as a 'crisis' reinforces the idea it is a short-lived, temporary moment.
-Crisis language concedes that conditions are largely outside of the government - or anyone's - control. .
+By accepting that this is a cost of living 'crisis' we reinforce the idea it will be a shortlived, temporary moment.
+Crisis language concedes that conditions are largely outside of the government's control and that there is only so much they can do to fix it.
 That is not the story we want to be reinforcing.
-But the truth is this is not a temporary blip in an otherwise healthy economy.
+This is not a temporary blip in an otherwise healthy economy.

-Resisting repeat crisis framing means choosing metaphors carefully.
-We are not experiencing a 'perfect storm' or a 'flood of need'.
+Refusing to repeat crisis framing means choosing metaphors carefully.
+We are not experiencing a'perfect storm' or a'flood of need'.
 Weather metaphors depict economic conditions as natural, which reinforces the idea that they are out of human (and government) control.
 At best, we can try and predict what will happen next but we can't possibly change it.

 Crisis language more generally, and weather metaphors in particular, build support for one-off emergency policy interventions that provide temporary shelter from 'the storm'.
 As progressives, we want to make the case for systemic policy solutions that fundamentally change the way our economic system works.
-The progressive win that forced the government to implement a windfall tax on energy providers deserves to be loudly celebrated - but it should also be considered a narrative and policy stepping stone.
-One that takes us closer to a fundamental restructuring of the energy sector, rather than an end point in itself.
+The recent progressive win that forced the government to implement a windfall tax on energy providers deserves to be loudly celebrated - but it should also be considered a narrative and policy stepping stone towards a fundamental restructuring of the energy sector, rather than an end point in itself.

-Talk about the 'cost of living scandal'.
-This brings the often nefarious and bad decisions that led to this moment into sharp focus.
+We need to be talking about a 'cost of living scandal'.
+This brings the often nefarious and bad decisions that got us here into sharp focus.
 It doesn't do everything we need it to - we want to widen the lens and bring in wages as well as high costs - but it roundly rejects the passivity of the crisis frame.

-A messaging testing project NEON ran alongside NEF, CLASS and other new economy organisations, put a series of messages on the economy to two thousand participants.
-We were interested in what language successfully builds the case for public spending and inoculated against austerity arguments in the face of government spending during the pandemic.
-We found a vehicle metaphor successful.
+From a project that tested a series of messages on the economy that NEON ran alongside NEF, CLASS and other new economy organisations, we found that a vehicle metaphor was an effective way of communicating the economy in a way that builds support for progressive policies.
 This metaphor puts people, rather than unpredictable weather patterns, in the driving seat - quite literally.
 It draws on the idea that the economic system should primarily be about getting us where we want to go as a society, rather than treating the economy as separate to the wellbeing of people and communities.

-This research found high levels of support for the value of interdependence, with positive responses to phrases like: "we all rely on each other."The pandemic provided a shared reference point and real-life examples of neighbours and communities helping each other out, which we speculate is why this value is so effective.
+Our research also found high levels of support for the value of interdependence, with positive responses to phrases like:"we all rely on each other."The pandemic provided a shared reference point and real-life examples of neighbours and communities helping each other out, which we speculate is why this value is so effective.